-I’ve come back from the dead… and what timing, as it’s time again…
+I’ve come back from the dead… and what timing, as it’s that time again…

 Mountain Dew Game Fuel at this point is a standard flavor in the soda’s arsenal, alongside favorites like Code Red and Whiteout.
 What was once an exotic rarity that I had to hunt at stores left and right to try, is now fairly common.
 Despite that, I do actually anticipate these “special flavors” each year and see which big corporation threw enough of their weight (in dollars) around to get on the bottles this year.